-It can be hard to answer the question, “What is your greatest weakness?”—especially when you expect to be discussing the skills, talents and capabilities that make you the strongest candidate for the job.
+It can be hard to answer the interview question, “What is your greatest weakness?”—especially when you were expecting to discuss the skill set, talents and capabilities that make you the strongest candidate for the job.

 Example weaknesses for interviewing

 Here are a few examples of the best weaknesses to mention in an interview:

 1. I focus too much on the details